ryanabx/ryanabx.github.io/content/posts/20240912-fedora-base-image-for-a-week.md

 ## Day 1 Evening

 Do not, I repeat.
-DO NOT try what I tried, if you have a
+DO NOT try what I tried, if you have an existing rpm-ostree system, running the above command will **delete your `/boot` directory**.

+I've been spending all afternoon/evening fixing my laptop, and I wasn't able to recover my `/home` directory.
+That was partly my fault as I tried again to install the system like I did, but with a fedora base system.
+At this point I'm now starting fresh with [bootc-image-builder](https://github.com/osbuild/bootc-image-builder).
+It's unfortunate that the migration story isn't fully fledged out yet, but it's expected as bootc is alpha grade software.

+I'll end up having a bootc deployment, but I will have to be careful about my `/home` directory in the future.

+Luckily I have a second PC which I'm running `bootc-image-builder` from, but if you don't, good luck!
+(Or just don't mess up your original pc like I did)